refinedev/refine/documentation/docs/routing/integrations/react-router/index.md

 ### NavigateToResource

-A basic component that extends the `Navigate` component from **react-router-dom** to navigate to a resource page.
+A basic component that extends the `Navigate` component from **react-router** to navigate to a resource page.
 It is useful when you want to navigate to a resource page at the index route of your app.

 ```tsx